aws-samples/intelligent-shopping-assistant/README.md

 ### 2. model deployment

-Optional, if you need customized models to be deployed.
+Optional, if you need customized models to be deployed. otherwise use the models in bedrock.

 In the Amazon SageMaker -> Notebook instances -> SearchGuideNotebook